ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-sidenote-dashboards.md

 Starting to serve on 127.0.0.1:8001
 ```

-Open a browser and navigate to the Kubernetes Dashboard.
+Open a browser and navigate to the <a href="http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/overview?namespace=default">Kubernetes Dashboard</a>.
 Use the admin-user bearer token from above to log in.

 {% include image.html url="/img/post-assets/sidenote-dashboard/DashboardLogin.png" description="Dashboard Login with Token" %}